robertdebock/ansible-role-natrouter/README.md

 Role Variables
 --------------

-public_interface - The interface to go out over, defaults to eth0 private_network - The CIDR notation of the network where traffic will come from, default to 192.168.1.0/24
+- public_interface - The interface to go out over, defaults to eth0
+- private_network - The CIDR notation of the network where traffic will come from, default to 192.168.1.0/24

 Dependencies
 ------------

-- robertdebock.iptables
+- robertdebock.ansible-role-iptables

 Example Playbook
 ----------------